In Ligher Vein

 The Intelligent New Zealander (Macaulay’s Patent1) was puzzled.
 He stood on Westminster Bridge, looking thoughtful.
 “I admit,” he murmured to himself, “that I am here a trifle before my time.
 The arrangement, if I remember rightly, was that I should come to London when the city was in ruins.
 Some of it—indeed, a considerable portion of it—appears to be in ruins now—especially the roads.
 But I cannot conceal from myself the fact that the place is not deserted.
 No,” he continued, as an energetic passer-by jostled him into the gutter, “there are still several people about, if you know where to look for them.
 Yes, I am before my time.
 And that may, of course, be the reason why I do not understand things.
 I am puzzled.
 And what puzzles me particularly is this.
 To the best of my knowledge a profound peace reigns over the land.
 And yet, in the very first street round the corner, what appears to be a free-fight of the most violent nature is in progress.
 I will make inquiries.”

 He looked about him.
 A youth approached.
 He was swinging a satchel, and whistling.
 A deaf man could have told that he was whistling.
 A musical expert could not have said what he was whistling.
-It was one of those things which no fellow could understand.
+It was one of those things which no fellow can understand.
 The New Zealander’s intelligent eye lit up as he saw him.
 He recognised the type.
-It was a schoolboy, and a schoolboy, he had often heard Macaulay say, knew everything.
+It was a schoolboy, and a schoolboy, he had often heard Macaulay say, knew everything.2

 A Mine of Information.